 2. Sagging or Bowing: Over⁢ time, shed roofs may develop a sagging or bowing appearance.
 This can be caused by structural issues, such as inadequate support or weakened rafters.
 Additionally, heavy snow or excessive weight on ⁣the roof can lead to this problem.
 If you notice any signs of sagging or bowing, it’s crucial to address it promptly to prevent roof collapse.

-Read Also: How to repair missing roof shingles?
+Read Also: How to repair a leaky roof video?

 3. Shingle Damage: Damaged or missing ⁤shingles can compromise the integrity⁢ of your shed roof.
 Shingles may crack, curl, or⁤ lift due to age, weather exposure,⁢ or ⁤improper installation.
 These damaged⁢ shingles can allow water to seep⁣ through, leading to leaks and⁢ other problems.
 Regularly inspect⁢ the shingles on your shed roof for any signs⁢ of damage and replace them as needed.